Grimshaw, Alberta: Education

 senior high school students being bussed to Glenmary School [Grades 7-12] in Peace River.

 Post-secondary education is available at Northern Lakes College in the Peace River Campus.

 Media

 Grimshaw is served weekly by the Mile Zero News and bi-weekly by alternative newspaper The Vault Magazine.

 Government

-Grimshaw is in the Peace River federal electoral district, served by Chris Warkentin.
-In the next federal election, Grimshaw will become part of the newly formed riding of Peace River—Westlock.
+Grimshaw is within the federal electoral district of Peace River—Westlock, and is represented in the House of Commons by Arnold Viersen of the Conservative Party of Canada.
+Provincially, Grimshaw is within the electoral district of Peace River and is represented in the Legislative Assembly by Dan Williams of the United Conservative Party.